Living at Delphian

 A successful community such as Delphian's isn't possible without keeping the family closely involved.
 Therefore, an abundance of communication among students, parents, and the advisor is not merely helpful, but vital.
 Our parents play an indispensable role in the Delphi Program.

-All students aged nine and older participate in student services, a program of contribution to the operation and maintenance of the school.
-The student service program not only helps the school run smoothly, but it also helps the students gain a greater appreciation and responsibility for the work involved and gives them experience producing and exchanging as part of an organization.
+All students aged nine and older participate in student services, a program of learning how to hold real-world positions of responsibility and contribution to the operation and maintenance of the school.
+The student service program not only helps the school run smoothly, but also helps our students gain a greater appreciation and responsibility for the work involved and gives them experience producing and exchanging as part of an organization.

 Middle School students participate for 45 minutes a day, and Upper School students for 50 minutes.
 Student service time is planned so as to avoid interference with the students' academic programs.

-On weekends, both Upper School and Middle School students participate in three hours of student service, helping with various projects around the school.
+On weekends, both Upper School and Middle School students participate in several hours of student service, helping with various projects around the school.

 - Bedding—blankets, comforter, sheets, pillowcases and pillow

 - Small iron and ironing board are recommended

 - Perfumes, colognes and excessively scented lotions or sprays are discouraged.